 - Project your annual salary if you choose to enter your estimated annual salary increase.

 The estimator does not provide an official estimate of the value of your sick leave credits and does not guarantee future benefits.
-The actual value of your sick leave credits at the time of termination/retirement will be based on your highest hourly rate in state/UW employment, your accumulated sick leave balance, your years of adjusted continuous state/UW service and applicable laws, compensation plans and collective bargaining agreements in effect at your termination of employment.
+The actual value of your sick leave credits at the time of termination/retirement will be based on your highest basic pay rate in state/UW employment, your accumulated sick leave balance, your years of adjusted continuous state/UW service and applicable laws, compensation plans and collective bargaining agreements in effect at your termination of employment.
 If you work in a protective occupation, you earn supplemental sick leave credits at a different rate so this estimator will not be accurate for you.

 You will need the following information before you can estimate the value of your sick leave credits: